-Partial breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
-This type of treatment does not target the entire breast, rather just the area around where the original cancer was located, sparing some normal tissue.
-It is also called accelerated partial breast radiation (APBI).
+External beam partial breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
+This type of treatment does not target the entire breast, rather just part of the breast.
+This includes the area around where the original cancer was located, sparing some normal tissue.

 There are three common approaches for APBI: